 Director, Unison Development

 After graduating from Purdue University in Indiana, Aaron and his wife Shauna moved to Austin in search of warmer weather.
-He worked in the commercial construction industry for four years, and his last project with a large commercial contractor was the construction of The For the City Center in St. John.
-During this time, Aaron saw first-hand the great need for job development and affordable housing in Austin.
+He worked in the commercial construction industry for four years, and his last project with a large commercial contractor was the construction of the For the City Center in St. John.
+During this time, Aaron saw first-hand the great need for job training and development.
 This led to the launch of Unison Development, which he now directs.
+He and Shauna have three children (Philip, Tera, and Lexi) and are foster parents to a baby boy.